-School

-Date of Visit

-Link Governor Name

-Questions the safeguarding Evidence seen on the visit - as Notes and findings to be shared

-link or LGC should ask provided by the school: Notes and findings to be shared with the LGC:

-How safe do the children and young people

-feel at your setting?

-How does the school make sure that all

-pupils know what they should do if involved

-in a safeguarding incident?

-Do children know what to do if they feel

-they are being bullied or they see other

-children being bullied?

-How well is discriminatory behaviour

-tackled in school?

-Are there effective processes in place to

-challenge inappropriate behaviour such as

-bullying, racism, sexism and other forms of

-discrimination?

-Do we have effective systems in place for

-children to confidently report child on child

-abuse and clear processes as to how

-victims, perpetrators and any other children

-affected by child on child abuse will be

-supported?

-Are all relevant child

-protection/safeguarding policies up to date

-and on the website?

-Does the behaviour policy make it clear that

-discriminatory behaviour will to be

-tolerated and is the policy publicly available?

-How do you know that all staff, including non-teaching, know the correct procedures

-for safeguarding incidents?

-Who has responsibility for inducting new

-members of staff with reference to

-safeguarding and keeping them up to date?

-Are safeguarding/child protection concerns

-recorded and stored securely and shared

-preceduced and stored securely and shared ĺ İ

-dia a in sida ata bassa
+School Date of Visit Date of visit Link Governor Name Questions the safeguarding link or LGC should ask Evidence seen on the visit - as provided by the school: Notes and findings to be shared with the LGC: How safe do the children and young people feel at your setting?
+How does the school make sure that all pupils know what they should do if involved in a safeguarding incident?
+Do children know what to do if they feel they are being bullied or they see other children being bullied?
+How well is discriminatory behaviour tackled in school?
+Are there effective processes in place to challenge inappropriate behaviour such as bullying, racism, sexism and other forms of discrimination?
+Do we have effective systems in place for children to confidently report child on child abuse and clear processes as to how victims, perpetrators and any other children affected by child on child abuse will be supported?
+Are all relevant child protection/safeguarding policies up to date and on the website?
+Does the behaviour policy make it clear that discriminatory behaviour will to be tolerated and is the policy publicly available?
+How do you know that all staff, including non-teaching, know the correct procedures for safeguarding incidents?
+Who has responsibility for inducting new members of staff with reference to safeguarding and keeping them up to date?
+Are safeguarding/child protection concerns recorded and stored securely and shared

-How many safeguarding incidents have
+How many safeg uarding incidents have

-there been in the last year?
+How many safeguarding incidents have there been in the last year?

 Has anything changed in response to

 them?

 How does the school make sure that all

-! rs are aware of the need to
+rs are aware of the need to

+observe e-safety

-observe e-safety All staff and those in
+· All staff and those in

 governance have

-appropriate level of DBS checks
+appropriate level of DBS

+checks

-Does the SCR Gaps in employment history have been
+Does the SCR Gaps in employment

+demonstrate history have been

-demonstrate checked
+compliance in checked

-compliance in Staff are entitled to work
+terms of: Staff are entitled to work

-terms of: in the UK checked
+in the UK checked

 New staff - have start

 dates / permissions to

 start been checked?

 Contractors are covered?

-Have all staff und dertaken appropriate

-training dertaken appropriate
+dertaken appropriate

+training t staff turnining in safeu

-t staff training in safer
+recruitment prod t staff training in safer

-recruitment proc
+-

-Safe guidance document

-up to date / staff -
+Keeping Children Safe guidance document up to date / staff signed?

 Check DSL trainir

-Staff signed code
+Staff signed code - '

 Is there a system for logging S/G?
 How is this used and monitored?

 e staff passing S/G to DSL?

 Ask random staff

 Check random st

-How safe and sec cure is the physical
+cure is the physical

 environment of the school?

 Site safety upon arrival for visitors?
 Gates /

 doors locked?

 Are all posters / helplines up to date that

 are displayed?

 Safeguarding leads posters

 visible?

-NSPCC / Whistleblowing
+NSPCC / Whistleblowing poster displayed?

 poster displayed?
 Safeguarding leaflet / information for

 visitors?

+visitois: